SEO Management: Graphic of a rocket over a graph moving upward

 • Implementing structured data markups

-By far, the best way to increase your search ranking is to deliver high-quality, relevant content that addresses your popular search queries.
+The best way to increase your search ranking is to deliver high-quality, relevant content that addresses popular search queries.

 There are several ways that you can optimize your content creation for SEO:

 • Check out the competition: Feeling uninspired with your content ideas?
-It never hurts to take a quick peek at what other websites or blogs in your industry are writing about, then see where you can add a unique point of view or additional insights based on your expertise.
+Take a quick peek at what other websites or blogs in your industry are writing about.
+But don’t copy them — see where you can add a unique point of view or additional insights based on your expertise.

-• Updating your existing content: A little-known fact is that optimizing old, outdated content can actually improve your search performance.
+• Updating your existing content: Bring old content back to life with a few small tweaks.
 Revisit your older blog posts periodically to see if the content is still accurate, or if it requires a bit of a facelift to keep up with current trends and happenings.
+Sometimes adding a frequently asked questions (FAQ) section is all it takes to boost search performance.

-• Repurpose evergreen content: Don’t forget to look for opportunities to repurpose your website content into other forms.
-Have an evergreen blog post that hasn’t seen any new traffic for a while?
+• Repurpose evergreen content: Repurpose and recycle existing content into other forms.
+Have an evergreen blog post that hasn’t seen new traffic in awhile?
 Recycle it into a social media graphic or a helpful infographic to breathe new life into it and watch your organic traffic grow!

 At Growth Machine, creating optimized content for SEO is our bread and butter.
-Check out how we added 120,000+ monthly organic sessions for a sleep app through long-form blog content.
+See how we added 120,000+ monthly organic sessions for a sleep app through long-form blog content.

 Quality backlinks from reputable websites in your industry are one of the best ways to boost your site’s credibility, both in the eyes of search engines and your target audience.